-If your injury requires stitches, follow your doctor’s advice on how to care for the wound and when to gets the stitches remove.
-Scars whether caused by injury, acne, surgery or disease, scars can serve as unwanted reminders of past trauma.
-Most scars do fade with the passage of time, but some scars are more stubborn, while they don’t cause pain and any health problem.
+If your injury requires stitches, follow your doctor’s advice on caring for the wound and when to get the site removed.
+Whether caused by damage, acne, surge spots disease, scars can serve as unwanted reminders of past trauma.
+Most scars fade with time, but some wounds are more stubborn, and they don’t cause pain or any health problem.
 They can contribute to significant emotional stress depending on their location.

 1. Silicone sheets:

 Silicon sheets come in the form of bandages that have silicone in them.
 The idea is to hydrate the area of scarring to help make the skin more flexible.
-It may be helpful in reducing pain, itching and other discomfort.
+It may help reduce pain, itching and other discomfort.

 2. Scar gels:

 A scar gel Mederma may be used for fresh or old scars to help reduce scar appearance.
-Over the time, scar may fade in color and shrinks in size.
+Over time, a scar may fade in colour and shrink in size.
 Doctors may recommend that use scar gel as soon as the incision heals.

 3. Act early after an injury:

-Earlier you act and the better you treat a wound, the less likely you will be to experience severe scarring.
-Dermatologists recommend that keep the wound clean (with mild soap and water) and hydrated (petroleum jelly can help here), cover it with adhesive bandage to maintain cleanliness and moisture.
-Change the bandage and clean the wound at least once a day and protect it with direct sunlight.
+The earlier you act, the better you treat a wound, the less likely you are to experience severe scarring.
+Dermatologists recommend keeping the damaged clean (with mild soap and water) and hydrated (petroleum jelly can help here), covering it with an adhesive bandage to maintain cleanliness and moisture.
+Change the application, clean the wound at least once a day, and protect it with direct sunlight.
 Following these steps leads to;

 - Wound protection from infection